horla1606/MyGym-Fitness-Analytical-Report/README.md

 - [Business Brief](docs/business_brief.md) - One-page executive summary
 - [View Dashboard Images](images/) - All dashboard screenshots

+## 🚀 How to Explore This Project

+*   **📖 Read the Case Study:** The complete business analysis is detailed in my Medium article: [Unlocking Member Value and Driving Growth](https://medium.com/@horla1/...)
+*   **🖼️ View Dashboard Visuals:** High-resolution screenshots of all interactive Power BI reports are available in the [images/](images/) folder of this repository.
+*   **📊 Explore the Data:** The analysis dataset is available in the [data/](data/) folder.
+You can download it to understand the structure and explore the insights.
+*   **⚙️ Review the Methodology:** The DAX measures, data model, and technical implementation details are documented above in the [Technical Implementation](#-technical-implementation) section.

 ### Core DAX Measures & Calculations